-The Hangout has the best shrimp and grits restaurant near Long Beach.
-For those not in the know, it's a traditional southern breakfast dish.
+The Hangout has the best shrimp and grits restaurants in Orange County, CA. For those not in the know, it's a traditional southern breakfast dish.
 It grew in popularity after a New York Times article in 1985.
 Shrimp and grits is the preeminent morning meal in the states of South Carolina, Georgia, Virginia, Louisiana, Alabama, and Mississippi.

 For shrimp and grits in Orange County, CA, try our dish of cheese grits, fresh cooked shrimp, crisp bacon, onions, red bell pepper topped with brown gravy.
 We stay true to tradition, however, we put our own signature on this recipe.